 Ghafur, S; Grass, E; Jennings, N; Darzi, A (2019a): “The challenges of cybersecurity in health care: the UK National Health Service as a case study”, The Lancet Digital Health 1 (1), 10–12.

 Grass, E; Fischer, K (2016): “Two-Stage Stochastic Programming in Disaster Management: A Literature Survey”, Surveys in Operations Research and Management Science 21 (2), 85–100.

-Grass, E; Pagel, C; Crowe, S; Ghafur, S: “A Stochastic Optimisation Model to Support Cybersecurity within the UK National Health Service”, Journal of Operational Research Society (major revision)
+Grass, E; Pagel, C; Crowe, S; Ghafur, S: “A Stochastic Optimisation Model to Support Cybersecurity within the UK National Health Service”, in preparation.

-Grass, E; Ortmann, J; Balcik, B; Rei, W: “A Machine Learning Approach to deal with Information Ambiguity in Humanitarian Decision Making”, Production and Operations Management (major revision)
+Grass, E; Ortmann, J; Balcik, B; Rei, W: “A Machine Learning Approach to deal with Information Ambiguity in Humanitarian Decision Making”, in preparation.

 Graß, E. (2022): A Novel Framework to deal with Ambiguity in the Humanitarian Decision Making.
 GOR, Karlsruhe, Germany, September 2022.

 Graß, E. (2022): Verbesserung der Cybersicherheit im Gesundheitswesen.
 Health Care Management.
 Straubing, Germany, February 2022.